Speech therapy for children...does my child need therapy?

-I don't know!
-Every child and every family is unique with their own needs and dynamics.
+Every child and family is unique with their own needs and dynamics.
 Therefore, there is no one-size-fits-all answer.

-Hopefully, this page will give you some insight into what to do.
+This page will give you insight into what to do for your specific situation.

-Screening measures of speech and language milestones are designed to give parents and professionals a general baseline of a child's skill level.
+Screening measures of speech and language milestones give parents and professionals a general baseline of a child's skill level.

-If a child hasn't reached a milestone yet, it raises some concern.
-It DOES NOT mean your child necessarily needs an evaluation.
-Instead, it DOES MEAN, hmmmm, there might be something going on here.
-Let's look into this a little further!
+If a child hasn't reached a milestone yet, it raises concern.
+It DOES NOT mean a child needs an evaluation.
+Instead, it means there might be something going on that needs to be investigated a little further.

-If a parent ever has a concern, I say schedule an evaluation.
+If a parent ever has a concern, I recommend an evaluation.
 Why not?!
-There is no harm whatsoever in completing a speech and language evaluation.
-They are very functional and can pinpoint a child's unique strengths and possible areas of need concerning speech, language, voice, and social skills development.
+There is no harm in completing one.

 HOWEVER, what you DO with the evaluation is another story.